 However, the problem with this is that there is very little required standardization across different testing facilities.
-This was exemplified in a recent case I mentioned earlier where a CBD manufacturer claimed their product was "heavy metal" free but a concerned consumer got it tested and found to be over the state's legal limit for lead, copper, and nickel.
+This was exemplified in a recent case I mentioned in part four of the series where a CBD manufacturer claimed their product was "heavy metal" free but a concerned consumer got it tested and found to be over the state's legal limit for lead, copper, and nickel.
 This case, which is currently going through litigation highlights the problems that cannabis testing labs are not being seriously regulated, meaning there is no set of standardized protocols for equipment, operating procedures, certifications or qualifications of lab personnel.
-So one lab might get results that are below the statebased maximum allowable limits, while another lab shows higher results - which one is correct?
+So one lab might get results that are below the state-based maximum allowable limits, while another lab shows higher results - which one is correct?